 Multi-Tera switching, 200G+ DWDM networks, sub-lambda grooming of wavelengths, handling circuit or packet traffic

 PDH, SDH/SONET, OTN, Ethernet, FC on the client side; L0, L1, L2/L3 on the network side

 Range of service level agreements (SLAs) in terms of protection, quality of service and performance

-Product Flexibility: Many a times, it’s difficult to predict upfront as to what services will be adopted by the market.
+Many a times, it’s difficult to predict upfront as to what services will be adopted by the market.
 As a result, the optical platforms used should not be rigid and must have the necessary flexibility to continuously evolve and support an arbitrary mix of circuit and packet services ranging from 100% circuit to 100% packet or anywhere in-between.
-The product architecture should use reprogrammable hardware and software modules to ensure greater reusability in dynamic network scenarios.
+Tejas’ product architecture uses reprogrammable hardware and software modules to ensure greater reusability in dynamic network scenarios.